elkcityhazard/andrew-mccall-hugo/content/blog/2025/03/go-net-listener-http-server-example.md

 - a helper function called `respondConn`
 - `defer c.Close()` which closes the current connection when we are all done

+We have an open for loop that calls `conn.Accept()`.
+This is so we can accept requests to the `net.Conn` listener.

   Notice that we are passing `c net.Conn` into each of the helper functions to do further processing.